NeuroTech-UCSD/aeroMus/README.md

 # TNNI-Mouse: Triton NeuroTech Neural Interface Aided Control of Computer Displays

-## No surface, no constraints, the EMG computer mouse
+## No surface, no constraints: The EMG computer mouse
+Do you spends hundreds of dollars on ergonomic computing wear?
 Ever wish you could reach the third dimension which you as a human are entitled to?

-Do you spends hundreds of dollars on ergonomic computing wear?
-#TODO make sales pitch and project overview
+In today's era of advanced technology, the traditional computer mouse can seem a bit archaic.
+Issues like hand cramping, neck pain, and limitations for those with restricted mobility are calling for a change.
+That's why we've embarked on a journey to build a low-cost, 4-channel neural interface EMG input device, a helpful tool that promises to overcome these limitations.
+Our project's goal is simple yet ambitious: To make brain-computer interfaces more accessible.
+To this end, we've designed an EMG armband that collects signals from muscle contractions.

 ## Video
 <todo add link>